pyinstaller/pyinstaller/doc/advanced-topics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Starting with PyInstaller v6.22.1, an additional security requirement has
-been imposed on POSIX onedir executables that have ``setuid`` bit set.
+been imposed on POSIX onedir executables that have ``setuid`` or ``setgid``
-Such executables now validate the owner and permissions on their contents
+bit set.
+Such executables now validate the owner and permissions on their
-directory (typically the ``_internal`` directory); the owner ID must match
+contents directory (typically the ``_internal`` directory).

+In the case of executable with ``setuid`` bit, the owner ID of the contents
-the effective user ID under which the process is running, and the
+directory must match the owner ID of the executable itself, and only the
-permissions on the directory need to be ``0700``.
+owner is allowed to have write permissions on the directory (i.e., neither

-The above restriction aims to prevent unprivileged users from modifying
-contents of an application that runs in privileged mode.
-However, it
-also prevents an application from starting in privileged mode and later
-dropping the privileges (for example, via the ``os.setuid()`` call), as
-this would prevent further access to the content directory.
+``S_IWGRP`` nor ``S_IWOTH`` bit is allowed to be set).

+In the case executable with ``setgid`` bit, the group ID of the contents
+directory must match the group ID of the executable itself, and only
+the owner and the group are allowed to have write permissions on the
+directory (i.e., ``S_IWOTH`` bit is not allowed to be set).

+Note that this is not an in-depth check, as permissions on individual
+files and sud-directories inside the contents directory are not verified.
+It is up to administrator to properly secure access to the contents of
+a ``onedir`` application that is intended to be ran with elevated privileges.

 .. _pyi_splash Module: